Principal Investigator: Feng Ding, PhD

 Office: 109 Kinard

-Ms. Xing majors in Materials Science and Engineering.
-Her current research project is to understand the formation of “amyloid corona”, where proteins bind to amyloid fibrils.
+Dr. Yanting Xing graduated in December 2021 with a PhD in Materials Science and Engineering.
+Her research project focused on understanding the formation of “amyloid corona”, where proteins bind to amyloid fibrils, the modulation of amyloid aggregation by various biomolecules, and the relationship of LLPS and amyloid aggregation.

 Chi Zhang, MS

-Mr. Zhang joined Clemson in 2015.
+Mr. Zhang graduated from Clemson with a MS degree of Physics in May 2021.
 He got his BS degree from Peking University.
-His current research project focuses on studying the effects of nanoparticles and star polymers on IAPP aggregation.
+His research project focused on studying the effects of nanoparticles and star polymers on IAPP aggregation.

 Xinwei Ge, PhD